Paul Jenkins considers the pros and cons of increasing your levels of Testosterone.

 Evidence vs Ancient Myth

-While the ancient Mayan civilisation may have consumed Saw palmetto berries to better their health, does this actually quantify its benefits?
+While the ancient Mayan civilisation may have consumed Saw palmetto berries to better their health, does this quantify its benefits?
 Is this just an ancient myth?
 Is there any evidence at all to suggest that Saw palmetto has any positive effects what so ever on the prostate?
-Considering that the Mayan civilisation had an incredibly advanced knowledge of mathematics, the solar system and the universe.
+The Mayan civilisation had incredibly advanced knowledge of mathematics, the solar system and the universe.

 They could construct architectural wonders, such as immense stone pyramids, aligning them with perfect precision to the celestial bodies of our night sky.
 Encode advanced mathematical formulas and other such calendars into their buildings.
 Hence it is of no surprise that they also possessed advanced knowledge of nature's plants, their chemical components, and knew how to harness the power of plants for their nutritional and biological properties.
 Our modern-day science also confirms what the Mayan's knew; Saw palmetto is of significant benefit to prostate health.

-Studies clearly show Saw palmetto has a positive effect on the prostate and can be used as an effective treatment against BPH.
-In fact, so much so, in the UK, the Medicines and Healthcare Regulatory Association (MHRA), a section of the government that deals with the classification of medicines and healthcare products have now classified Saw palmetto extract as being "medicinal" due to its pharmacological effects on human physiology.
+Studies show Saw palmetto has a positive effect on the prostate and can be used as an effective treatment against BPH.
+So much so, in the UK, the Medicines and Healthcare Regulatory Association (MHRA), a section of the government that deals with the classification of medicines and healthcare products have now classified Saw palmetto extract as being "medicinal" due to its pharmacological effects on human physiology.

-Elevating Testosterone, by any means, whether it be lifting weights, taking supplements, making dietary changes, or using synthetic testosterone, increases the risk of BPH and prostate related health issues.
-With that thought in mind, I would like to advise - If you are actively trying to increase your Testosterone adding Saw palmetto into your nutritional regime will be highly beneficial.
+Elevating Testosterone, by any means, whether it be lifting weights, taking supplements, making dietary changes, or using synthetic testosterone, increases the risk of BPH and prostate-related health issues.
+With that thought in mind, I would like to advise - If you are actively trying to improve your Testosterone, adding Saw palmetto into your nutritional regime will be highly beneficial.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

 Paul Jenkins is a competitive British bodybuilder, nutritional coach, and CEO of DNA® Lean sports supplements.